 In early 2003, four county coordinators were hired to operate SOS outreach offices in Chase, Coffey, Greenwood and Morris counties.
 These coordinators provide client services, advocate community response for victims and work to develop a supporting volunteer base.
 SOS county offices are located in Burlington, Cottonwood Falls, Council Grove and Eureka.
 In 2004, an office was opened in Lyndon and a coordinator was hired to serve Osage County.
 The Chase office has since merged with our Morris County office in Council Grove.

 Prevention Education Begins

 In November 2003, SOS was awarded a DELTA grant by the Centers for Disease Control.
-Objectives of the DELTA grant include developing ideas about prevention of domestic violence and identifying ways to go about making societal change by working with faith communities, education, the workplace and other disciplines.
+Objectives of the DELTA grant included developing ideas for domestic violence prevention and identifying ways to accomplish societal change by working with faith communities, education, the workplace and other disciplines.
 This program ended in 2013 after 10 years of services.
-SOS Crisis Services continues prevention education with some area schools.
+Despite the end of the DELTA grant, SOS Crisis Services continues prevention education in many area schools.

-2012 was a year of transition, with longstanding executive director Susan Moran’s retirement, Connie J. Cahoone took the reins as SOS’ new leader.
-She brought a wealth of skills to the organization from her background in banking coupled for her passion for the work in progress at SOS.
+Longstanding executive director Susan Moran retired in 2012 and Connie J. Cahoone took the reins as SOS’ new leader.
+Connie brought a wealth of skills to the organization including her wealth of knowledge in banking along with her passion for the mission and vision of SOS.